vicramon/ember-tutorial/app/views/chapters/creating-the-rails-api.md

 We need an API so that Ember can communicate with our Rails app.
 This chapters shows you how to make one.

-## The Active Model Serializer Adapter
+## The Active Model Adapter

-When we used the ember-rails generate command it setup Ember to use what's called the Active Model Serializer Adapter.
+When we used the ember-rails generate command to setup Ember it added what's called the Active Model Adapter.
 You'll see this if you open your store.js file:

 ```coffee
 # app/assets/javascripts/store.js